Sherin Mathews’ Parents Scheduled To Return To Court Monday To Seek Custody Of Biological Daughter

 Although Sherin’s body was released by the medical examiner and she has been laid to rest, her official cause of death is still pending.

 Sherin was adopted by Mathews and his wife in the summer of 2016 from India.
-The orphanage that cared for the little girl said she was found by passersby after being abandoned in some bushes as a baby, according to The Dallas Morning News.
+The orphanage that cared for the little girl said she was found by passersby after being abandoned in some bushes as a baby, according to the Dallas Morning News.

 Anyone with information about the Sherin Mathews case can contact the Richardson Police Department at 972-744-4800.